From isolated polyelectrolytes to star-like assemblies: The role of sequence heterogeneity on the statistical structure of the intrinsically disordered Neurofilament-low tail domain: Acknowledgments

 \subsection{Statements and Declarations}

-\textbf{Conflicting interests} The authors claim no conflicting interests. \\ \textbf{Data availability} The raw SAXS data is available in the Small--Angle Scattering Biological Data Bank (SASBDB) with the identifier: XXXX. \\ \textbf{Author contribution} M.K., G.K., and R.B. designed the project.
+\textbf{Conflicting interests} The authors claim no conflicting interests. \\ \textbf{Data availability} The raw SAXS data is available in the Small--Angle Scattering Biological Data Bank (SASBDB) at: \url{https://www.sasbdb.org/project/2190/}. \\ \textbf{Author contribution} M.K., G.K., and R.B. designed the project.
 M.K. conducted experiments and analysis with G.K.'s and O.A.S.'s assistance.
 M.K., G.K., R.B., and O.A.S. wrote the paper.